-If you are unable to keep your appointment please help us by calling the telephone numbers provided on page 2 as soon as possible.
+If you are unable to keep your appointment please help us by contacting the Endoscopy Unit on telephone numbers provided on page 2 as soon as possible.
 Your appointment slot can then be given to someone else and you will be offered an alternative date and time.